1712n/dn-institute/content/market-health/posts/poloniex-investigation/index.md

 ---

-Hourly volume distribution mode for WBTC - USDT on Poloniex consistently concentrated around 0.0027 looks suspicious compared to the charts of the same metric for Binance and Gateio.
+Hourly volume distribution mode for WBTC - USDT on Poloniex consistently concentrated around 0.0027 looks suspicious compared to the diagrams of the same metric for Binance and Gateio.

-{{< figure src="wbtc-usdt_mode.png" caption="Hourly volume distribution mode, 2023/10/26 10:00 - 2023/10/27 10:00, WBTC - USDT; Poloniex, Binance, Gateio" >}}
+{{< figure src="wbtc-usdt_mode.png" caption="Hourly volume distribution mode, 2023/10/26 10:00 – 2023/10/27 10:00, WBTC - USDT; Poloniex, Binance, Gateio" >}}

-Volume distribution mode characterizes the most frequent trade size, and it can be seen in the figure below that 0.0027 is at the tail of the volume distribution diagram,  which doesn't align with healthy marker behavior where the most frequent trade sizes are small and deviations are random.
+Volume distribution mode characterizes the most frequent trade size, concurrently it can be seen in the diagrams below that the peaks at 0.0027 are skewed to the right,  which doesn't align with healthy marker behavior where the most frequent trade sizes are small and deviations are random.

 {{< figure src="wbtc-usdt_volume_distr.png" caption="Hourly volume distribution, 2023/10/26 10:00 – 2023/10/27 10:00, Poloniex, WBTC - USDT" >}}

+According to the next graph, there were significant fluctuations of price during the given period of time.

+{{< figure src="wbtc-usdt_vwap.png" caption="Hourly volume weighted average price of WBTC to USDT, Poloniex, Binance, Gateio, 2023/10/26 10:00 – 2023/10/27 10:00" >}}

-Normally, trading volume and market volatility are correlated with each other, volume increases when volatility rises and vice versa.
-On the contrary, there is no strong connection between these two metrics for WBTC - USDT in the specified period of time.
-Values lower than 0.4 sometimes negative are observed, which is considered as a signal of market manipulation.
+Normally, volatility and trading volume are correlated with each other, since volume increases when there is a price movement.
+On the contrary, weak positive, sometimes weak negative correlation in the graph below shows there is no significant relationship between the two variables, and it can be suggested the volume was inflated.

 {{< figure src="wbtc-usdt_volume_volatility.png" caption="Hourly volume-volatility correlation, 2023/10/26 10:00 – 2023/10/27 10:00, Poloniex, WBTC - USDT" >}}

-The similar pattern was detected for ZEC - USDT.
+The similar anomaly in trade sizes was detected for ZEC - USDT.

-{{< figure src="zec-usdt_mode.png" caption="Hourly volume distribution mode, 2023/10/26 10:00 - 2023/10/27 10:00, Poloniex, ZEC - USDT" >}}
+{{< figure src="zec-usdt_mode.png" caption="Hourly volume distribution mode, 2023/10/26 10:00 – 2023/10/27 10:00, Poloniex, ZEC - USDT" >}}
 {{< figure src="zec-usdt_volume_distr.png" caption="Hourly volume distribution, 2023/10/26 10:00 – 2023/10/27 10:00, Poloniex, ZEC - USDT" >}}

-Buy/sell ratio here is relatively stable around 0.5.
-This metric is usually volatile, whereas the consistency around 0.5 can indicate wash trading when buying and selling are executed by the same entity.
+The buy/sell ratio is relatively stable around 0.5.
+This metric is volatile in healthy market, whereas the stability around 0.5 can indicate wash trading when buying and selling are executed by the same entity.

 {{< figure src="zec-usdt_buy_sell.png" caption="Hourly buy/sell ratio, 2023/10/26 10:00 – 2023/10/27 10:00, Poloniex, ZEC - USDT" >}}